4 Flat Fee MLS Companies in Atlanta

 If a flat fee MLS service doesn’t seem like the right fit, here are other options to consider:

-A discount real estate broker offers reduced commission rates while still providing some agent support.
+• Discount real estate broker: A discount real estate broker offers reduced commission rates while still providing some agent support.
 These services cost more than a flat fee MLS but may include marketing, negotiation help, and other benefits.
-Keep in mind that you’ll still need to pay the buyer’s agent commission.
 Learn more about the pros and cons of low commission.

-A local real estate agent provides full-service support, from pricing and marketing to negotiations and closing.
+• Full-service real estate agent: A full-service Realtor provides comprehensive support, from pricing and marketing to negotiations and closing.
 While this is the most expensive option, an experienced agent can help sell your home faster and for the best possible price.

 Will I save money with a flat fee MLS listing service?

-Nearly 40% of FSBO sellers sold to a friend or neighbor, with a median sale price of $345,000—nearly $100,000 less than agent-sold homes.
+The median FSBO sale price was just over $360,000, compared to $425,000 for agent-assisted sales.
 While a flat fee MLS service can provide exposure, it’s important to weigh the potential savings against the risk of selling for less.

 What if I need to sell my Atlanta home fast?